Starring: Christian Slater, Donald Sutherland, Jill Hennesssy, Lochlyn Munro

 I mean, I liked Young Guns II.
 But now that I’m an adult, I can admit that the only reason I tolerated Christian Slater in Young Guns II is because I had a crush on Christian Slater.

-My celeb crushes are more random than Forrest Gump’s box of chocolates – they include “Weird Al” Yankovic, Christopher Sarandon, PeeWee Herman, Dave Foley, and ‘80s wrestler Jake The Snake Roberts.
+My celeb crushes have been more random than Forrest Gump’s box of chocolates – they include “Weird Al” Yankovic, Christopher Sarandon, Paul Reubens, Dave Foley of Kids in the Hall, and ‘80s wrestler Jake The Snake Roberts.
 So my fascination with someone doesn’t mean they can carry a Western (although now I REALLY want to see a Western with that cast).

 Anyway, I ordered the Dawn Rider DVD from the library.
 That’s a thing you can do.
 It’s based on the 1935 John Wayne film The Dawn Rider, which I haven’t seen because the library doesn’t have it and also I’m not super into John Wayne (gasp!).